Japanese spider crab: Taxonomic history

 However, some evidence indicates that the genus Macrocheira does come from this family in some way due to its anatomical arrangements.
 This genus is similar in anatomical arrangement to the genus Oncinopus, seeming to preserve the earliest stage of anatomical evolution in the family Inachidae.
-The genus Onicinopus has a semihardened body, which allows the basal segment of the antennae, which articulates with the head capsule, to move.
-The antennulae which are segmented appendages between and below the eye stalks are connected to each other.
+The genus Onicinopus has a semi-hardened body, which allows the basal segment of the antennae, which articulates with the head capsule, to move.
+The antennulae which are segmented appendages between and below the eye stalks are connected.
 Like Oncinopus, the genus Macrocheira also has a seven-segmented abdomen and a basal segment of antennae that is mobile.
 Macrocheira also has orbital parts, the eye socket and features around it, that are similar to differentiated genera.
 Another differentiating feature is the supraorbital eave.
 It is part of the orbital region above the eyestalks.
 It projects laterally and becomes part of the spine.
 From the anatomical observations of this genus and others in the family Inachidae, Macrochiera was placed in the family Inachidae, descending from the genus Oncinpus and from it descending the genera Oreconia, Parapleisticantha, and Pleistincantha.

 Anatomy

 M. kaempferi is a giant crab with a pear-shaped carapace that is 350 mm (13.7 in) when measured on the median line.
 Its surface is covered in small spike-like projections or tubercles.
 The spine of an adult giant crab is short and curves outward at the tip.
 The spines in young giant crabs, though, are long compared to their carapaces, along with an uncurved spine.
+It has been discovered that as the crab matures, the carapaces remain the same size, however its legs will continue to grow past maturity.
 This proportionality explains, as in other decapod crustaceans, that spine size decreases as specimens grow older.
 As mentioned in the taxonomic section, this genus contains the family's primitive feature of a movable antenna at the basal segment, but "the development of a spine at the posterior angle of the supraocular eave, and the presence of intercalated spine and antennulary septum seem to attribute a rather high position to this genus."
 Lastly, differences are seen between the sexes.
 Adult males have very long front legs where the claws are located, but they are still shorter than the ambulatory legs of females, located in the back of the carapace.